Learn How to Make Natural Vanilla Perfume

 This vanilla-based perfume is actually very simple.
 The first step is to open the vanilla beans halfway.
-Then scrape out the paste that is inside and put it in a glass container.
-You can also use the beans that are left over.
-Cut them in very small pieces.
+Then scrape out the paste that is inside and put it into a glass container.
+You can also use the beans that are left over by cutting them in very small pieces.

 Next, pour enough alcohol in the container so that the beans are completely covered.
 Close the container and leave it in a warm and dry place for approximately six weeks.
-During this time period, you should take the lid off once a week and stir it well.
-Cover it again after.
-When six weeks have gone by, uncover it and strain it by using one or two coffee filters.
+During this time period, you should take the lid off once a week, stir it well and put the lid back on it.
+When another six weeks have passed by, uncover it and strain it by using one or two coffee filters.

-When the mixture is completely strained, you can put it in the perfume container and add a few drops of oil of your choosing (the oil also allows the perfume to last longer on your skin).
+When the mixture is completely strained, you can put it into the perfume container and add a few drops of oil of your choice (the oil also allows the perfume to last longer on your skin).

 You should keep the perfume in a cool and dry place.
-It can last up to several months, but after which the fragrance will go away little by little.
+It can last up to several months, but gradually the fragrance will go away.
 So, you should try to use it before four months have passed.